MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Approach and Experimental Setup

+We compare against three static-artifact baselines, spanning the spectrum of how dependencies are simulated in practice:

-\begin{enumerate}[leftmargin=*] \item \textbf{Record-replay} (all benchmarks): captures request-response pairs from traces and replays the closest match using path pattern normalization and status grouping (HoverFly-style~\cite{hoverfly2023}). \item \textbf{Pattern-mining} (Demo only): extracts stateful patterns from traces, building mock servers with explicit state variables, match conditions, and response templates (inspired by~\cite{hossain2025stateful,kabir2021specminer}). \item \textbf{Contract IR} (Demo only): the LLM infers a typed guarded transition system from traces and code, which is compiled into an executable simulator.
-We evaluate two variants: basic IR (\texttt{IR-v1}) with status-based guards, and enriched IR (\texttt{IR-v2}) with comparisons, arithmetic, and dynamic ID tracking. \item \textbf{Alternative LLM models} (all benchmarks for Opus/Sonnet; Demo only for Kimi/MiniMax): Section~\ref{sec:rq3}. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item \textbf{Record-replay} (all 14 pairs): captures request-response pairs from traces and replays the closest match using path pattern normalization and status grouping (HoverFly-style~\cite{hoverfly2023}). \item \textbf{Pattern-mining} (all 14 pairs): extracts stateful patterns from traces, building mock servers with explicit state variables, match conditions, and response templates (inspired by~\cite{hossain2025stateful}). \item \textbf{Opaque response generation} (all 14 pairs): the strongest classical \emph{responder}~\cite{du2015interaction,versteeg2016opaque}.
+It is essentially an enhanced form of pattern-mining: it aligns each incoming request to its nearest recorded transaction (Needleman--Wunsch sequence alignment) and splices request-derived fields into that transaction's recorded response, rather than emitting a fixed template.
+Because it can only re-template a \emph{recorded} response, we give it its most favorable input---a library of real happy-path response bodies---and also report its body-free behavior (Section~\ref{sec:rq1}, Section~\ref{sec:threats}). \end{enumerate}

+All three baselines are trace-driven and produce a static artifact before tests run; they are the direct point of comparison for \system{}'s online synthesis.
+We additionally vary the backing LLM (Section~\ref{sec:rq3}) to show the approach is not tied to one model.